-Their trades provide liquidity which keeps markets running smoothly, as compared to lightly traded markets which are subject to dramatic price swings.
+Their daily trades provide liquidity which keeps markets running smoothly, as compared to lightly traded markets which are subject to dramatic price swings.

 And no, day trading is not a way to get rich overnight.
 Done properly, it is a conservative investing approach that is utilized by many institutions as well as well-educated individuals who do it as a profession.

 It’s their choice whether or not to use leverage (buying securities with a brokerage line of credit) which can magnify profits, but also increase potential losses.